The-Cooper-Union-CS102/Course-Overview/README.md

 ## My Introduction

 My name is Cory Nezin, you can call me Cory, Mr. Nezin, or Professor Nezin, whatever you are comfortable with.
+This is my second time teaching this class.

 I graduated from The Cooper Union in 2018 with a bachelors and masters degree in electrical engineering.
 Since then, I've been working at Bloomberg on machine learning for information extraction.
-This is my second time teaching this class.
+I am also the chairman of the technical advisory council at a non-profit called The City Tutors.

+## Class Introduction

+You probably don't need an explanation of computing, since it is now everywhere.
+In short though, computing is just the carrying out of specific instructions.
+This is embedded in a huge range of applications including:

+* building a web application
+* simulating physical structures
+* controlling a nuclear reactor
+* automatically controlling drones
+* beating humans at chess, go, or league
+* precisely landing rockets
+* determining protein foldings

+You probably won't be able to do those things right after finishing this class, but you will have the basic foundations to start to understand how they could be done.

+The class will focus very much on practical skills that go into programming.
+We will go through several languages, each with a different purpose, and we will practice them by writing interesting programs.
+We will learn some tools standard to programmers, like Bash and Git, and a little bit of theory on time complexity analysis.

+After this class, you will be able to write your own programs, and learn more languages and tools on your own.
+You will understand the elementary components that comprise most programs.
+You will have a greater perspective on how the digital world around you works as whole.

 ## Assignments